Relevant Fields in a User Story

 - Epic: An epic is a large user story that awaits decomposition into smaller stories prior to implementation.
 If the user story is part of an epic, it will be added here.

 - Theme: A theme is a group of user stories which contribute to a common goal.
 It is the highest level in the user story hierarchy.
 If the user story is part of a theme, it will be added here.
-For more information about themes, please click here.
+For more information about themes, check out the Themes article.

 - Priority: Defines a priority for the user story.